 Therefore, it is best to have one account for all your properties.
 You still need to manage rental separately, but your accounting system would be highly organized in this manner.

-Select one accounting method: accrual or cash
+Select one accounting method: accrual accounting or cash accounting

 Accrual accounting is difficult but essential.
 You need to write two entries for one transaction.
 These transactions are opposite and equal.